1.0 CORPORATE GOVERNANCE IN BBK

 6.0 CORPORATE GOVERNANCE STRUCTURE

-The role of the Board Secretary is to assist the Board and its Committees in maintenance of relation between Executive Management and the Board, and in his role as Company Secretary; between the Board and shareholders and vice versa.
-The risk management, credit management, compliance, financial control functions would be independent of the business lines.
+The role of the Group Corporate Secretary is to assist the Board and its Committees in maintenance of relation between Executive Management and the Board, and between the Board and shareholders and vice versa.
+The financial control function would be independent of the business lines.
 The Audit function would be independent and report to the Audit Committee of the Board.
+The Risk Management would be independent and report to the Risk Committee of the Board.

 6.1 Board Committees: